ilkkamtk/JavaScript-english/BOM-DOM-event.md

 ```
 For more methods for handling class attributes, see [classList documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).

-### Sanitize innerHTML (extra)
-`innerHTML` property could be used for Cross Site Scripting attacks.
-[Here is an article on how to prevent it.](https://gomakethings.com/how-to-sanitize-third-party-content-with-vanilla-js-to-prevent-cross-site-scripting-xss-attacks/)

 # Event handling
 Because JavaScript is used to add interactivity to a website, there is a need for some way to respond to actions and events performed by the user or on the system.This method is called [event handling.](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events)